Advising and Support

 - Committee letters

-The Postbac Premed Program Office keeps students informed of important dates and policy changes by sending notices to students via the twice-weekly Postbac Premed News and Announcements e-mail and by posting notices in Postbac Announcements.
+The Postbac Premed Program Office keeps students informed of important dates, events, and policy changes by sending notices to students via the twice-weekly Postbac Premed News and Announcements e-mail and by posting notices in Postbac Announcements.
 Most information is communicated this way, however, on occasion, the Postbac Premed Program advisors send emails with subject lines containing a double asterisk (**).
 Students are required to read all e-mails, which contain important information relevant to the entire student body.